 The San Diego Zoo’s first caracal pair arrived in 1963.
 We’ve had several more since then, including 19 births.

-Today, the Zoo has a female caracal in Africa Rocks, and the San Diego Zoo Safari Park has a caracal named Kasten who is trained as an animal ambassador, meeting guests up close and making television appearances.
-With the assistance of his trainers, Kasten has been interacting with and educating the public since 2002; he is known by many for his incredible acrobatics and seems to enjoy demonstrating his predatory instinct and amazing jumping abilities by stalking and then leaping to catch a stuffed toy on a lure as if it were live prey.
+Today, the San Diego Zoo Safari Park has a caracal named Kasten who is trained as an animal ambassador, meeting guests up close and making television appearances.
+With the assistance of his trainers, Kasten has been interacting with and educating the public since 2002; he is known by many for his incredible acrobatics, and seems to enjoy demonstrating his predatory instinct and amazing jumping abilities by stalking and then leaping to catch a stuffed toy on a lure as if it were live prey.